alespad/s4-fiori-model-analyzer/README.md

 - *Is this standard Fiori app SEGW, BOPF, or RAP?*
 - *Which CDS entity or Business Object is behind it?*
 - *Is it enhanced with Flexible Programming Model?*
+- *What is the name of the SEGW Project?*

 This Viewer lets you **browse, filter, and explore** the results in a user-friendly way.